Gordon Holden's Photos Create Memories You've Never Had

 So take from that what you will.

-Gordon is also an artist and product designer of sorts, so if you are on the hunt for fun T-shirts and customised skateboards you might wanna try this and this if you live in the UK.
-And if you’re not, still take a look at the gallery above, his website or his blog because his work is beautiful.
+Gordon is also an artist and product designer.
+If you are on the hunt for fun T-shirts and customized skateboards, you might wanna try this and this if you live in the UK.
+And if you’re not, take a look at the gallery above as well as his website and blog because his work is beautiful.